linode/docs/docs/guides/tools-reference/basics/how-to-check-clean-linux-disk-space/index.md

 /dev/sda        157G  3.0G  147G   2% /
 {{< /output >}}

-The above is equivalent to `sudo df -h /`.
+The above command is equivalent to `sudo df -h /`.

 ### How to Check Linux Disk Space with the du Command

 Use the `du` command to analyze disk space at a more granular level.
-This command summarizes the space usage for a specified directory or for the current one if none is specified:
+This command summarizes the space usage for a specified or the current directory if none is specified.

     sudo du /etc/systemd

 {{< output >}}
 4 /etc/systemd/system/sockets.target.wants
 4 /etc/systemd/system/sysinit.target.wants
 4 /etc/systemd/system/timers.target.wants
 4 /etc/systemd/system/multi-user.target.wants
 100 /etc/systemd/system
 16 /etc/systemd/network
 4 /etc/systemd/user/sockets.target.wants
 8 /etc/systemd/user
 164 /etc/systemd
 {{< /output >}}

 The `du` command lists all of the files and directories in the target directory and displays their disk usage in kilobytes.

 The last entry in the list is always the target directory itself, giving you a summary of the directory's disk usage.
-You can get just that entry by using the `-s` option, which is useful for directories with many files and subdirectories:
+You can get just that entry by using the `-s` option, which is useful for directories with many files and subdirectories.

     sudo du -s /

 {{< output >}}
 4129183 /
 {{< /output >}}

 As with the `df` command, you can make the output easier to read with the `-h` option.
 This causes the disk space to be displayed in kilobytes (K), megabytes (M), and gigabytes (G).
-In the example below, this option is used in combination with the `-s` option:
+In the below example, the `-h` option is used in combination with the `-s` option.

     sudo du -sh /etc

 {{< output >}}
 5.2M /etc
 {{< /output >}}

 ## How Do I Clean Disk Space on Linux?

-Maybe you need more space for to install additional software, or maybe you got a warning that your system's disk space is critically low.
+Maybe you need more space to install additional software, or maybe you got a warning that your system's disk space is critically low.
 Regardless, likely at some point you want to free up disk space on your Linux system.

 The best place to start is usually with your Linux package manager.
 Each package manager offers options to quickly and easily clear out space from unused or unnecessary packages and related data.